 Basin Road North

-I see and format CV’s all day and it’s interesting to see how many small mistakes are made - so many people make the same ones!
-So to help you start your job search on the best footing, here are 8 mistakes for you to avoid when writing your CV...
+As the administrator at Harvey John, I see a lot of CV’s and it’s interesting to see how many small mistakes are made – so many people make the same ones!
+So, to help you start your job search on the best footing, here are 8 mistakes to avoid when writing your CV…

 Having a small intro at the beginning of your CV is always a plus, it gives an insight to who you are and what you have to offer.
 At the moment, employers are receiving high volumes of applicants and they want to get an immediate impression about a candidate.
 The intro is your opportunity to grab their attention.